linwiz/Raspberry-Pi-Web-GPIO/README.md

 Enabling GPIOServer.sh on boot:

+Edit the file and make sure the TWO paths to GPIOserver.sh are correct.

-copy the init.d/gpioserver to your system's init.d directory, chmod it to allow execution and enable it to run on startup:
+Copy the init.d/gpioserver to your system's init.d directory. chmod it to allow execution and enable it to run on startup:

 ```
 sudo cp init.d/gpioserver /etc/init.d
-chmod +x /etc/init.d/gpioserver
+sudo chmod +x /etc/init.d/gpioserver
 sudo update-rc.d gpioserver defaults
 ```